kubedb/docs/docs/concepts/database-proxy/proxysql.md

   - externalTrafficPolicy
   - healthCheckNodePort

-### spec.updateStrategy
+### .spec.updateStrategy

-You can specify [update strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) of StatefulSet created by KubeDB for ProxySQL thorough `spec.updateStrategy` field.
+You can specify [update strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) of StatefulSet created by KubeDB for ProxySQL thorough `.spec.updateStrategy` field.
 The default value of this field is `RollingUpdate`.
 In future, we will use this field to determine how automatic migration from old KubeDB version to new one should behave.

 ## Next Steps

-- Learn how to use KubeDB to load balance MySQL Group Replication [here](/docs/guides/proxysql/mysql-group-relication.md).
+- Learn how to use KubeDB to load balance MySQL Group Replication [here](/docs/guides/proxysql/quickstart/load-balance-mysql-group-replication.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).